Greatest Literature banner

 Before he drowned in the stream

-They were written and published before Joyce got sidetracked by his experiments in stream-of-consciousness writing and linguistic gymnastics.
-It's also before he adopted his theme of poor-little-genius-me—he actually gets inside his characters (who are not himself thinly disguised yet) with great sensitivity.
+They were written and published before James Joyce got sidetracked by his experiments in stream of consciousness and linguistic gymnastics.
+It's also before he adopted his theme of poor-little-genius-me—he actually gets inside characters, who are not himself thinly disguised, with great sensitivity.

 For the most part they're ordinary people depicted quite naturalistically in everyday situations in Dublin.